HarveyLab/mouseVR/README.md

 We use the ViRMEn virtual reality engine: https://pni.princeton.edu/pni-software-tools/virmen.

 https://github.com/HarveyLab/mouseVR/blob/master/Software/Virmen/transformations/fliptransformCyl_NPparab.m Is an example of a ViRMEn transformation function that works reasonably well with this setup.
 It isn't the most accurate but looks fairly good to me and I've had good mouse behavior.
 Some people have approximated the parabola as a cylinder which can speed things up.
 If you're doing something that requires knowing exactly where in the visual field something is presented, don't rely on this function.

+For the DLP lightcrafter build contributed by Ethan, there is are transformations functions in https://github.com/HarveyLab/mouseVR/tree/master/Software/Virmen/transformations.

 # Headfixation